octallium/golang-handbook/docs/basic/for_loops.md

 ## Objective

-To understand "for" loop conditions.
+To understand {++ for++} loops.

-Go offers only "for" loops for doing repetitive tasks, if you come from some languages, Go does not offer "while" , "do-while" loops, instead "for" loops have a flexible syntax and offers all the looping functions.
+Go offers only "for" loops for doing repetitive tasks, if you come from some other languages there are no "while" or "do-while" loops in Go, instead "for" loops have a flexible syntax and offers all the looping functions.

 General syntax is: